TheVideoGabe/cit-93-javascript-1/js-bootcamp/notes-app/readme.md

 ### I also thought that refactoring functions into separate Js file as a means to only change the code on the secondary file when you need to change functionalities is cool.
 Not having to change the details on the main file can be a great time saver.

+# syncing pages

+### Syncing across pages can be very useful to keep all data up-to-date for certain apps. ex. calendars.